-Body language.
-It’s something that can make or break you when dealing with people.
-Poor body language means people thinking poorly of you.
-While great body language can only help you, including in helping you feel more confident.
-Not just socially, but mentally, emotionally and physically as well.
-Great body language starts with good body posture.
+It’s something that can captivate people or cripple you when dealing with people.
+Poor body language means bumbling your way through social interactions like a buffoon.
+While charismatic body language traits help women fall in love with you.
+And great body language starts with good body posture.

 But first, what is poor posture and what should we do to fix posture?